ThoughtWorks-SEA/developer-training/docs/frontend/react-redux.md

 ```

 First, we import `connect` form `react-redux`.

 Write a function, `mapStateToProps`, the function returns data that get added to the props.
 In the state, we have all the data inside the store.

 Recall in earlier section, `const reducers = combineReducers({ fortunes });`
-When data in the store gets updated.
-The method triggers, and if there is a change in the `props` that we return in `mapStateToProps`, the component gets re-render.
+When data in the store gets updated, the method triggers - and if there is a change in the `props` that we return in `mapStateToProps`, the component gets re-rendered.

 Now, the fortune data is available in the component.